Dermot Desmond: Business career

 In 1968, Desmond's business career began with Citibank in Dublin, followed by Price Waterhouse in Kabul, Afghanistan.
 In 1981, he founded National City Brokers in Dublin.
-The company competed with already established stockbroking names in Dublin such as Davy's and Goodbodys.
+The company competed with already established stockbroking names in Dublin such as Davy's and Goodbody.
 Desmond sold the company to Ulster Bank in 1994, which at the time was part of the National Westminster Group, for a reported £39 million.
 Subsequently, as a result of Natwest's takeover in 2003 by RBS, NCB was bought out by its management with the support of former billionaire businessman Sean Quinn who was believed at that time to control 25% of the company.

-He was appointed chairman of the board of Aer Rianta in 1990 under the Charles Haughey government, but resigned in October 1991 amid the scandal over the purchase of the Johnston Mooney & O'Brien site by Telecom Éireann.
+Desmond was appointed chairman of the board of Aer Rianta in 1990 under the Charles Haughey government, but resigned in October 1991 amid the scandal over the purchase of the Johnston Mooney & O'Brien site by Telecom Éireann.

-In 1995, he founded International Investment & Underwriting (IIU), a private equity firm and his primary investment vehicle.
+In 1995, Desmond founded International Investment & Underwriting (IIU), a private equity firm and his primary investment vehicle.
 It is located in Ireland's International Financial Services Centre (IFSC) at IFSC House and is regulated by the Irish Financial Services Regulatory Authority.
-Companies that are controlled through IIU include DAON (a biometric enabling technology company).
+Companies that are controlled through IIU include Daon, Inc. (a biometric enabling technology company).
 IIU Asset Strategies Limited is the hedge fund arm of the company, offering convertible bonds and equity funds.

-In 1996, Desmond backed a consortium headed by Fran Rooney to purchase Baltimore Technologies for £300,000.
-The company quickly purchased an e-commerce license from the EU and it experienced rapid growth over the following years.
-It was briefly a member of the FTSE 100 and had a market capitalization of £4.5 Billion.
-The company though fell victim to the dotcom bust and all but collapsed.

 In 1997, together with business partners John Magnier and J.P.
-McManus, Desmond purchased the luxurious five-star Barbados resort Sandy Lane Hotel.
-The Hotel underwent a US$450 million renovation and was re-opened in 2001.
+McManus, Desmond purchased the five-star Barbados resort Sandy Lane Hotel.
+The hotel underwent a US$450 million renovation and was re-opened in 2001.

-Desmond purchased London City Airport from Mowlem for £23.5m in 1995.
+Desmond purchased London City Airport from Mowlem for £23.5 million in 1995.
 The investment was considered a large risk as London's Docklands was in recession and the neighbouring Canary Wharf development was in receivership.
 The airport has since become one of the more profitable in the United Kingdom.
 Desmond sold London City Airport in October 2006 for a reported £750 million to a consortium consisting of insurer AIG, GE Capital and Credit Suisse.